 The members of the battalion pitched the tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents from WW I and pretty ragged.
 They were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
 Their bivouac area was near the end of a runway used by B-17s for takeoffs.
-The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines – as they flew over- was unbelievable.
-At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
-In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.
+The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines – as they flew over – was unbelievable.
+At night, they heard the sounds of Japanese reconnaissance planes flying over the airfield.
+In addition, the khaki uniforms they had been issued were heavy material and uncomfortable to wear in the tropical heat.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 “Recreation in the motor pool,” a term borrowed from the 194th Tank Battalion, meant they actually worked until 4:30 in the afternoon.